-The integration method associated with a discretized partition is defined with a string.
+The integration method associated with a clocked discretized continuous-time partition is defined with a string.
 A predefined type ModelicaServices.Types.SolverMethod defines the methods supported by the respective tool by using the choices annotation.

 [The ModelicaServices package contains tool specific definitions.
 A string is used instead of an enumeration, since different tools might have different values and then the integer mapping of an enumeration is misleading since the same value might characterize different integrators.]